adaltas/jumbo/README.md

 #### Service installation

-Before installing a component, you need to install the service to which the component belongs.
 A service can have dependencies to other services.
 A service dependency is satisfied if the service is installed and if the minimum required number of each component is installed.
 If the requirements to install a service are not met, Jumbo will tell you what services or components you have to install:

 ```shell
 jumbo (mycluster) > addservice AMBARI